douglas-george/timberhearth/storybook/story.md

 Trial Three: The Will to Serve
 Finally, Glowfern flopped onto her back and demanded brushing—then summoned every kitten in the courtyard to join her.
 The result was a blur of fur, purring, and mild chaos.

-“Yes,” Glowfern murmured smugly.
+”Yes,” Glowfern murmured smugly.
 “You’ll do.”

 She yawned, conjured a soft silver whisker from thin air, and dropped it at Jessica’s feet.

-“A gift.
+”A gift.
 Use it wisely—or humorously.
 Either is fine.”

 She rose, eyes half-lidded with amusement.